OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

     *   details of your interactions with our customer service, such as the date, time and reason for contacting us, transcripts of any chat conversations, and if you call us, your phone number and call recordings.

-    *   device IDs or other unique identifiers, including for devices that are Netflix capable on your Wi-Fi network;
+    *   device IDs or other unique identifiers, including for your network devices, and devices that are Netflix capable on your Wi-Fi network;

     *   resettable device identifiers (also known as advertising identifiers), such as those on mobile devices, tablets, and streaming media devices that include such identifiers (see the "Cookies and Internet Advertising" section below for more information).

-    *   device and software characteristics (such as type and configuration), connection information, statistics on page views, referring source (for example, referral URLs), IP address (which may tell us your general location), browser and standard web server log information.
+    *   device and software characteristics (such as type and configuration), connection information including type (wifi, cellular), statistics on page views, referring source (for example, referral URLs), IP address (which may tell us your general location), browser and standard web server log information.

     *   information collected via the use of cookies, web beacons and other technologies, including ad data (such as information on the availability and delivery of ads, the site URL, as well as the date and time).
 (See our "Cookies and Internet Advertising" section for more details.)